 The set should be created with no more than tables and chairs.

 Any costumes required should be cheap and easily sourced (charity shops etc)

 Scripts should be written for the show and not have been performed at other workshops/scratch nights.

-You must be open to working with a dramaturg on your piece.
+You should be open to working with a dramaturg on your piece, should one be assigned.
 As such you should be available to meet with your appointed dramaturg in or around Glasgow in the weeks between the deadline and show date.

 The dramaturgs working with us are all MLitt Playwriting and Dramaturgy students at the University of Glasgow.

 Dramaturgs all work in varying ways, but for a general idea you can look at the attachment, ‘What’s the Point of a Dramaturg?’ by Glenys Leigh McIntyre.

 There are no themes or genres suggested; if you can work within the above parameters then you can write what you like.